ArieKnoester/arieknoester.github.io/resume.md

 # Objective

 After 7 years of software development focused on internal business logistics, I am eager to explore other realms.
-Over the last {time}, I invested in learning Python in support of this objective, and I am now seeking opportunities in research software engineering, data science, and Python web development. \newline
+Over the last 8 months, I invested in learning Python in support of this objective, and I am now seeking opportunities in research software engineering, data science, and Python web development. \newline